Skip to main content

 No, a CDL license is a federally regulated license and must be issued by a Driver License Examiner.
 See the Renew a CDL section to learn more.

-You are required to hold a Medical Examiner Certificate (DOT Medical Card) if you operate, and have self-certified as, Non-Exempted Interstate commerce (NI).
-If you are not sure what your self-certification status is, click here to learn more about them.
+You are required to hold a Medical Examiner Certificate (DOT Medical Card) if you operate, and have self-certified as, Non-Excepted.
+If you are not sure what your self-certification status is, you can learn more here.